Learning to Speak Japanese

 Most people who visit Japan hope to learn at least a little Japanese during their stay.

-Unfortunately, it takes more than mere presence in Japan to gain any kind of proficiency in Nihongo.
+Unfortunately, it takes more than a mere presence in Japan to gain any kind of proficiency in Nihongo.
 The availability of English-language media, the locals’ desire to practice English, and close friendships with other English-speaking gaijin teachers all conspire against your study of the language.
 Despite these difficulties, though, any effort to learn Japanese will be richly rewarded.
 Speaking even halting Japanese will delight your friends and give you a deeper understanding of the culture, not to mention making everyday chores like grocery shopping or asking directions infinitely easier.

 Given its reputation as one of the world’s more difficult languages, studying Japanese might sound like a daunting task.
 There is no question that mastering the language takes years of devoted study.
 Fortunately, though, acquiring a working knowledge of spoken Japanese does not take as long as you might expect.
 Japanese grammar is relatively simple (though very different from English) and proper pronunciation should come quickly for most attentive native English speakers.